 * S&P says CME raised risk by increasing customer protection

-* CME offered financial guarantees after MF Global collapse
+* CME offered financial guarantees in wake of MF Global collapse

-* Risk also seen from CME’s over-the-counter business
+* Risk also seen from CME’s growing over-the-counter business

 By Tom Polansek

 CHICAGO, Feb 8 (Reuters) - Standard & Poor’s Ratings Services cut its rating for CME Group Inc on Wednesday, warning the exchange operator increased its financial risk by increasing protection to futures customers in the wake of MF Global’s collapse.

 The ratings agency said CME also faced increased risk from the sudden growth of its over-the-counter clearing business.

 CME did not immediately respond to a request for comment.

 “The rating actions follow several instances of CME Group providing limited financial support to the trading customers of its defaulted clearing members,” S&P credit analyst Charles Rauch said.

 S&P lowered CME’s long-term issuer credit rating to “AA-” from “AA” and said the outlook for the long-term rating was negative.
 The agency affirmed a short-term “A-1+” rating for the company.